4.5 Million Jobs in GCC industry by 2030.* Join the LITE Advanced Web Development Program, that opens the gateway for new opportunities!

 Important

-- Upon completion of WD 101 successfully, students get onboarded to WD 201.
-Students who are not keeping up with the WD 201 course work within the set timelines shall be moved to the audit track and will lose their scholarship.
+• Upon completion of WD 101 successfully, students get onboarded to WD 201.
+Students who are not keeping up with the WD 201 course work within the set timelines will be offboarded from the course.

-- Students who already availed scholarship for WD 201 in any of the previous LITE cohorts can take the course on a paid basis in the WD10Y23 cohort.
+• Students who already availed scholarship for WD 201 in any of the previous LITE cohorts can take the course on a paid basis in the WD11Y23 cohort.
 Please follow the instruction shared with you from Pupilfirst over registered email ID.

 Code of Conduct